 Boot time and high boot current are required for the system to enter the warm boot process from Sleep Mode.
 Therefore, if the sleep time is short (less than 2 ms), the power consumption reduction is unobvious.
 In consideration of overall system performance, if the sleep time is long, the system requires low average power consumption in Sleep Mode.

 1.4 Reference Documents

-Before you get started, it is recommended to refer to the following documents.
+Before getting started, you can refer to the following documents.